 Who should be baptized?

 Baptism is a command and expectation for every believer who has made a commitment to Jesus.
 If you were baptized as a child, you may not have made the decision on your own to follow Christ in baptism.
-If you have not been baptized by immersion since asking Jesus to be the forgiver and leader of your life, we invite you to be baptized at Grace Hills.
+If you have not been baptized since asking Jesus to be the forgiver and leader of your life, we invite you to be baptized at Grace Hills.
 We also encourage people who have been away from church for many years to consider baptism as an act of public re-commitment to Jesus.

 Does baptism make me a Christian?
 Do I have to be baptized to go to heaven?